YaSuenag/ffmasm/README.md

 ```

 You need to use `JVMCIAMD64AsmBuilder` or its family (for SSE, AVX like `AMD64AsmBuilder`) for AMD64, `JVMCIAArch64AsmBuilder` for AArch64.
 Note that you have to call both `emitPrologue()` and `emitEpilogue()` before `install()`.

+In above case, `install()` in each builder classes override `getPid()`, so you wouldn't see UnsupportedOperationException and you can get PID from it without any error.

 These builder classes are provided by [jvmci-adapter](tools/jvmci-adapter).
 You can depend it on pom.xml as following: